jetchegaray/my_defis_examples/README.md

      * execute foo
      * deploy in infura and private key

-3 - how to interact to uniswap v1
+3 - example how to interact to uniswap v1